-To be considered for admission to the BSN major, applicants must be admitted to Mercy College (refer to the Admissions section) and fulfill the requirements below.
-Admission to the College does not guarantee admission to a major:
+To be considered for admission to the traditional BSN program track applicants must be admitted to Mercy College and fulfill the program-specific admission requirements below.
+Admission to the College does not guarantee admission to a major.

-- 1. Successful completion (a C or higher) of the following courses-Chemistry, English Comp I, General Psychology, College Math, and \Human Anatomy (with lab)-with an extracted GPA of 2.7 is required for progression to any nursing courses. - 2.
-An adjusted cumulative score of 63% or greater on the ATI TEAS Test is required for admission to the BSN program.\\ - Scores from previous attempts may be reported by the student to Mercy College via ATI TEAS Transcript process. - If unsuccessful in achieving the desired benchmark, prospective students will have the opportunity to work with tutors in the Student Success Center to prepare for additional attempt(s) - Retest attempts must be a minimum of 4 weeks from the previous attempt.
-Mercy College has a maximum limit of 3 attempts per year.
-Students will pay for their ATI TEAS test attempt(s). - 3.
-Non-Mercy College LPN students who wish to complete a BSN will take an NCLEX-PN Predictor Exam to determine placement in the BSN program.
+- 1. Successful completion (a C or higher) of the following courses, with an extracted GPA of 2.7 is required: - Chemistry, English Comp I, General Psychology, College Math, and Human Anatomy (with lab)\ - \Anatomy must be completed within 5 years of admission to the program. - Non-Mercy College LPNs who wish to complete the traditional BSN program will take an NCLEX-PN Predictor Exam to determine placement in the respective program.
 The cost of the predictor exam will be paid by the student.
 Students who are unable to pay for the predictor exam may request financial assistance from the Student Success Center.